CordulaRobinson/GEE/raymondeah/congo/drc_coltan_mine_observation/README.md

 13. Determine the percentage change of vegetation between 2019 and 2021 ((2019 area - 2021 area) / (2019 area) ) * 100

 #### Results

+From 2019 to 2021, a net vegetation loss of 4.11% occurred in the region of interest.